 Defense in Depth is a Respected Cybersecurity Strategy.
 Learn What It Consists of.

-Defense in depth cybersecurity is a concept in which a series of security protocols and controls are layered throughout an IT network to preserve its integrity and privacy.
-The purpose of defense in depth cybersecurity is to protect against a wide variety of threats while integrating redundancy in the case of one system failing or becoming vulnerable to exploits.
+Defense in depth is a cybersecurity strategy that uses a variety of security measures to defend an information technology (IT) infrastructure.
+The purpose of a defense in depth strategy is to protect against a wide range of threats while integrating redundancy in the case of one system failing or becoming vulnerable to exploits.

-Defense in depth cybersecurity functions on a layered architecture that is divided into two main categories, namely control layers and security layers.
-In terms of control layers, there are:
+In cybersecurity, defense in depth functions on a layered architecture that is divided into two main categories, namely control layers and security layers.

 In this section, I will go over the main elements that go into the concept of DiD.
 Integrating more than one of the following components into your organization’s IT environment represents an instance of defense in depth cybersecurity.